DylanAvernon/eyes/README.md

 ## Future Improvements
 A later version of this project will include a mechanism for disabling the tracking motion of the eyes and a mechanism to allow the user to add more eyes.

+## License Information
+This project uses the MIT License.